TravelCurry02/Text-based-game/README.md

 # Text-Based Adventure Game

 ## Overview
-Welcome to the **Text-Based Adventure Game**, an immersive journey into a world of exploration, adventure, and decision-making!
+Welcome to **Pathfinder's Quest**, an immersive journey into a world of exploration, adventure, and decision-making!
 This game is built in C# and leverages object-oriented principles to create a dynamic and engaging experience.
 Players navigate through various rooms, encounter random events, and manage their health and score as they progress.

 ---